-As a parent, you play an essential role in your child’s success.
+As a parent, or someone in a parenting role, you play an essential role in your child’s success.
 You are the most important influence in your child’s life.
-Intentional parenting is an approach that gives you strategies to build a healthy parent-child relationship.
+Intentional parenting is an approach where you use strategies to build a healthy parent-child relationship.
 A healthy parent-child relationship provides opportunities for you and your child to learn and practice social and emotional skills.
 Social and emotional skills are important because they are linked to significant positive outcomes throughout life, such as

 - academic achievement,

 - improved relationships,